mbrandonw/presentations/2024-03-22-macros/presentation.md

 }
 ```

 ^ Access control can also be tricky.
 When expanding a stored property to a computed property plus a stored property, like the `@Observable` macro, you must make sure to bring along the access control applied.
-Otherwise you will have a computed property attempting to access a store property with an incompatible access control, causing compiler errors.
+Otherwise you will have a computed property attempting to access a stored property with an incompatible access control, causing compiler errors.

 ---